cloudmesh-community/book/chapters/devops/devops-iac.md

 Please see books and resources like the "Terraform Up and Running" [@terraformuprunningbook] for more real-world advice on IaC, structuring Terraform code and good deployment practices.

-:o: we do not need to mention authors and publishers please fix throughout the paper.
-The citation is good enough.
-YOust do a bulleted list, but explain what you would find in it if needed.

 A good resource for IaC is the book "Infrastructure as Code" [@iacbook].